microsoft/hlsl-specs/proposals/infra/INF-0004-inproc-outofproc-compiler-library-support.md

 ## Introduction

 An effort is underway to bring compilation support into clang for HLSL based shaders.
-A C style library will be built to enable applications to compile a shader from their own processes in addition to being able to launching the clang process.
+A C style api will be built to enable applications to compile a shader from their own processes in addition to being able to launching the clang process.

+This document is to propose building only the out-of-process support which gives the caller a more performant and secure solution.

+Visual Studio uses an out of process architecture for compilation which helps better utilize the power of the machine performing the compilation as well as isolating the code editor from any crashes that may occur during compilation.

+### Overview of api hosting differences
-There are two proposed ways one could consume the shader compiler library and compile a shader today.
+Here are two common ways a library can be loaded and used.

-* **In Process** - An application links against the shader compiler library to bring in support for shader compilation as a static library (full implementation) or a dynamic library.
-Compilation is performed within the calling application's process.
+* **In Process** - An application calls an api that loads compilation support into the application's process.
+All work is performed within the application's process.

-The DirectX Shader library does not currently support being linked as a static library.
-It is a COM interface library that brings in compilation support dynamically.
-Both static and dynamic in-proc solutions will be supported in the HLSL clang based library.

-* **Out of Process** - An application links against the shader compiler library and uses the apis to compile which create one or more processes on the application's behalf to compile one or more shaders.
-Compilation is performed outside the calling application's process and isolated away to a worker process.
+* **Out of Process** - An application calls an api that launches one or more processes to perform the compilation.
+All work is performed outside the calling application's process.

-In-Process must be supported because it is already a method that applications use today to consume the DirectX Shader Compiler library.

-Out of process is considered an optional feature as the library could ship without it in the first release.

-This document is a discussion about an out of process design and to evaluate if we need to build the system immediately.

 ## Motivation

-In-process support will be built for sure but do we also need to build the out of process design now for the initial release of the library or can this be deferred to a later release?

-It is also assumed that the out-of-process support will be built on top of the in-process support.

-## Why Out of process support is even considered an option?
+### Why prefer an out of process solution?

 * Process creation on Windows based systems is expensive.
 Launching clang.exe over and over again to compile shaders becomes a lengthy operation on Windows platforms.

-* Security concerns about compiling a shader in a process space that is considered protected.
+* Security is a concern when compiling a shader in a process space that is considered protected.
 An out of process design would move that concern to an isolated process.